About the SMUSD

 The San Marino Unified School District delivers a World-Class Education with Recognized Excellence in Academics, Arts, and Athletics

-San Marino is a community which strives for continued excellence and continued growth.
-As part of that objective, the San Marino Unified School District (SMUSD) provides an education locally, nationally, and globally recognized as a leader in academics, arts, and athletics.
-The SMUSD works closely with the San Marino community to build capacity, opportunity, and improvement so that students reach their full potential.
+As part of that commitment, the San Marino Unified School District (SMUSD) provides an education locally, nationally and globally recognized as a leader in academics, arts and athletics.
+The SMUSD partners with the San Marino community to build capacity, opportunity and world class educational programs so that all students are able to reach their fullest potential.

 High Performing District and Schools